BAMresearch/aRTist-handbook/source/tutorial_projection_images.rst

 * **Radiographies** are your common detector images that show the intensities after X-ray attenuation.

 * **Thickness Maps** are images that show the path length that a ray travelled in each material to reach the pixel.
 In this mode, you will get a thickness map for each material in your scene.
-You can switch between the thickness maps with the *image selector* in your *Image Viewer* (see :numref:`imageViewer`).
+You can switch between the thickness maps with the *image selector* in your *Image Viewer*.
 Each pixel in a *Thickness Map* will have a value that represents the penetration length in mm.
 Therefore, it is usually a good idea to save *Thickness Maps* as 32-bit float images to keep the precision.

+  When you compute thickness maps instead of radiographies, the :guilabel:`Run` button will change its appearance to |icon-run-thickness|.

+.. |icon-run-thickness| image:: pictures/icons/32x32_compute-thickness.png

 Computing Full Projection Images